 King Charles III declared a period of royal mourning for his late mother, Queen Elizabeth II, following her death last Thursday, and during said period, members of the royal family must follow a strict dress code, out of respect for the longtime monarch.

-The mourning period will last until one week after the Queen’s funeral, which is set to take place at 11 a.m.
-UK time on Monday, September 19, at Westminster Abbey.
+The mourning period will last until one week after the queen's funeral, which is set to take place on September 19, at 11 a.m.
+U.K. time, at Westminster Abbey.

-To those ceremonies, all working members of the royal family must wear military uniforms.
-As a non-working royal, Prince Andrew, Duke of York, will not wear a uniform except as a special mark of respect for the Queen at the final vigil.
+To those ceremonies, all working male members of the royal family must wear military uniform.
+As a non-working royal, Prince Andrew, the Duke of York, will not wear uniform except as a special mark of respect for the queen at the final vigil.

-As is custom for funerals and mourning ceremonies, other attendees will likely wear black.
+As is custom for funerals and mourning ceremonies, the women will likely wear black.

-This weekend, Prince Harry, Duchess Meghan, and the Prince and Princess of Wales greeted mourners outside Windsor Castle and praised their beautiful floral arrangements and loving tributes to the late queen.
-For the surprise joint appearance, Harry and William wore matching navy suits and ties with white dress shirts, while Meghan and Kate wore elegant black midi dresses, heels, and stockings.
+This weekend, Prince Harry, Meghan Markle, and the Prince and Princess of Wales, greeted mourners outside Windsor Castle and praised their beautiful floral arrangements and loving tributes to the late queen.
+For the surprise joint appearance, Harry and William wore matching navy suits and ties with white dress shirts, while Meghan and Kate wore elegant midi dresses, heels, and stockings.

 You Might Also Like